home-assistant/companion.home-assistant/docs/carplay/carplay.md

 ### Setup

-In order to use this integration you will need an iPhone as well as a vehicles head unit that supports CarPlay.
+In order to use this integration you will need an iPhone as well as a vehicle with a head unit that supports CarPlay.
 Once you are signed in with your iPhone, you should be all set to use the Home Assistant icon on the CarPlay home screen.

 ### Supported Actionable Domains